 You can track all of the same ride metrics as a mid-range computer – cadence, power, heart rate, etc – though with many models you don’t need separate sensors for speed and distance unless you want extreme accuracy because GPS tracks those metrics.

 In terms of connectivity, most of these computers are Bluetooth and ANT+ compatible, making them easy to pair with other devices.
 Many offer incredible smartphone connectivity options like the ability to control music, see notifications and more.
 You can also download your rides and share them to ride tracking platforms like Strava.
 Some computers can even control your lights and connect to electronic drivetrains.

 Higher-end cycling computers are great for avid riders willing to shell out some extra cash for GPS and slick features like colour displays, touchscreens, better smartphone connectivity and more.

-When you have your options narrowed down to a few computers, make sure you double check compatibility with any devices you’d like to connect, take note of any additional sensors you’ll need to purchase, and confirm that it has the type of GPS/navigation technology you want before you make a final decision.
+When you have your options narrowed down to a few computers or watches, make sure you double check compatibility with any devices you’d like to connect, take note of any additional sensors you’ll need to purchase, and confirm that it has the type of GPS/navigation technology you want before you make a final decision.
 Happy riding!